 Bring the power of audio to your high school classroom!

-In partnership with the Studs Terkel Radio Archive, WFMT Radio Network, and Chicago History Museum, the Great Books Foundation is proud to provide this powerful interview and accompanying content, empowering your students to listen, read, write, and discuss critical civil rights issues.
+The Great Books Foundation created these lesson plans in partnership with the Studs Terkel Radio Archive, WFMT Radio Network, and Chicago History Museum.
+We are proud to provide these units, which will empower your students to listen, read, write, and discuss critical civil rights issues.